orsifrancesco/instagram-without-api-node/README.md

             'x-ig-app-id': _xIgAppId
         },

+        maxImages: 2,                           // <!-- optional, 12 is the max number
+        file: "instagram-cache-bytag.json",     // <!-- optional, instagram-cache.json is by default
+        pretty: true,                           // <!-- optional, prettyfy json true/false
+        time: 3600,                             // <!-- optional, reload contents after 3600 seconds by default

+        id: "love"                              // <!-- id is required

+    })

+    console.log({ responseIwaTag });

+    // get the latest 12 feeds from an account (example https://www.instagram.com/orsifrancesco/)

+    const responseIwa = await iwa({

-        base64images: false,                    // <!-- optional, but without it, you will be not able to store/show images
+        base64images: true,                     // <!-- optional, but without you will be not able to save images.. it increases the size of the json file
+        base64imagesCarousel: false,            // <!-- optional but not recommended, it increases the size of the json file
+        base64videos: false,                    // <!-- optional but not recommended, it increases the size of the json file

+        headers: {
+            'cookie': _cookie,
+            'user-agent': _userAgent,
+            'x-ig-app-id': _xIgAppId
+        },

         maxImages: 2,                           // <!-- optional, 12 is the max number
         file: "instagram-cache.json",           // <!-- optional, instagram-cache.json is by default
         pretty: true,                           // <!-- optional, prettyfy json true/false